AnestLarry/Simserver/Readme.md

   - `ip:port/upload/text` Open this URL to get the upload text page.
 It can upload text without a txt file.
 * `-zip` Open zip mode.
   - `ip:port/dl/zip/folderPath` Open this URL to download folder with zip format package.
+* `https` use https.
+  - `-https server.crt server.key` Example for Win
+  - `-https server.pem server.key` Example for Linux
+    * You can get crt or key from openssl.
 * `-log` Open log mode.
   - It will save run logs into `ftps.log`.
 * `-downloadCode` Open downloadCode mode.